fifth-postulate/parser-combinators/articles/java-magazine/index.md

 - D: It works like a charm!
 - G: Let's move on to the operators.
-- D: I think have it
+- D: I think I have it

 ```kotlin
 fun operator() =